Kara4Sea/MechaCar_Statistical_Analysis/README.md

 ### What is the null hypothesis or alternative hypothesis?

-Hypothesis - If we collect different metrics around vehicle cost and safety rating, on average MechaCar vehicles should rate higher than the competition.

 Null Hypothesis - If ratings are not higher in MechaCar vehicles than in the competition, then we can conclude MechaCar vehicles do not rate higher than the competition.

 Alternative Hypothesis - If ratings are higher in MechaCar vehicles compared to the competition, we can conclude MechaCar vehicles rate higher than the competition.

 ### What statistical test would you use to test the hypothesis?
 And why?
-I would utilize Simple Linear Regression to understand how safety and price correlate to one another.

-I would utilize a scatter plot to compare MechaCar vehicles to their competition.
+I would utilize two-way ANOVA to test the means of a two different idependent variables (cost and safety rating) with multiple groups (vehicles being reviewed).

 ### What data is needed to run the statistical test?
-MechaCar vehicles make and model, price and safety rating.
-Competitor vehicles with similar price and safety rating ranges along with their make and model.
+I would need data for both MechaCar vehicles and competitor vehicles.
+This date would include make, model, price and safety rating.